EMI driving the uptake of tax-advantaged share schemes

 By aligning with EMI's eligibility criteria, employees can unlock BADR benefits, thereby enhancing the overall attractiveness of share schemes as a means of incentivising and retaining talent within organisations.

-In case you’re wondering, BADR does not extend to unapproved options or Company Share Option Plans (CSOPs).
+In case you’re wondering, BADR does not apply to unapproved options or Company Share Option Plans (CSOPs).

 While meeting the "personal company" requirement may seem straightforward, calculating entitlement to profits or disposal proceeds can be a much more complicated matter.